AbdulrhmnGhanem/notion-tools/README.md

  -c, --checklist       Print formatted checklist which is pastbale into
                        notion with backlinks.  [default: True] --help                Show this message and exit

+$ capture --help
+Usage: capture [OPTIONS]

+  Capture a todo/idea quickly into notion

+Options:
+  --help  Show this message and exit.

 ```